openEOPlatform/documentation/join/free_trial.md

 ::: tip Some background on Security & Privacy
 This procedure has important advantages for our users:

-- Neither openEO platform nor the EGI Foundation see, handle or store your password.
+- Neither openEO Platform nor the EGI Foundation see, handle or store your password.
   That information is only exchanged directly with your institution or the selected (social) platforms, to minimize the risk of leaking sensitive credentials.
-- openEO platform and EOPlaza only retain minimal information about its users, such as an email address and a few more general attributes.
+- openEO Platform and EOPlaza only retain minimal information about its users, such as an email address and a few more general attributes.
 - No need to set up and remember yet another username and password.

-For further details, you can check the privacy policy of [openEO platform](https://openeo.cloud/privacy-policy) and [EOPlaza](https://vito.be/en/privacy-policy).
+For further details, you can check the privacy policy of [openEO Platform](https://openeo.cloud/privacy-policy) and [EOPlaza](https://vito.be/en/privacy-policy).
 :::

 ## Step 1: Connect an existing account